AndrzejStarzyk/WiBIT/README.md

 ```
 python -m spacy download pl_core_news_md
 ```
-In order to run you need to move to app directory:
+In order to run you need to move to `/app` directory:
 ```
 cd app
 ```